n21lv/tm-scripts/GEM_Deckcheck_Assistant/README.md

 # How do I use this?
 ## On PC
-1. Download and [Tampermonkey](https://www.tampermonkey.net).
+1. Install the [Tampermonkey](https://www.tampermonkey.net) extension.
 This [video guide](https://www.tampermonkey.net/faq.php#Q100) will explain the details if you're unsure how to do this
 2. Once installed, [make sure you actually enable the possibility to execute userscripts](https://www.tampermonkey.net/faq.php#Q209)
 3. Open the [userscript file](gem-decklist-checkboxes.user.js) and click the "Raw" button.
 This will cause a Tampermonkey prompt asking about the userscript installation
 4. Click "Install", and you're done!